 How to trade commodities

 Tip: ETFs can offer a convenient and cost-effective way to start investing in commodities.
-Some ETFs, such as the iShares Silver Trust ETF, track the price of an underlying commodity.
-Others, such as the Global X Uranium ETF, hold stocks of firms involved with a particular commodity, in this case, uranium mining and the production of nuclear components.
+Some ETFs, such as the iShares Silver Trust ETF (SLV), track the price of an underlying commodity.
+Others, such as the Global X Uranium ETF (URA), hold stocks of firms involved with a particular commodity, in this case, uranium mining and the production of nuclear components.

 What drives commodity prices?

 Supply and demand help to drive the price of commodities.
-Interest rates, inflation levels and consumer confidence can all influence commodity prices.
+Interest rates, inflation levels and consumer confidence and other macroeconomic factors can all influence commodity prices.

 commodity prices